2022 São Toméan parliamentary election: Conduct

+Observers from the European Union (EU) were deployed for the first time following an invitation by the government of Jorge Bom Jesus.
+EU observers praised the elections as peaceful and free, adding it took place under overall satisfactory voting and counting operations.
+António Guterres the secretary-general of the United Nations, also praised the peaceful conduct of the elections, saying it is "a testament to the country’s strong democratic tradition."

 Electoral system

 Of the 55 members of the National Assembly, 53 are elected by closed list proportional representation in seven multi-member constituencies based on the seven districts.
 Overseas voters are grouped in two single member electoral districts (Europe and Africa).